Dr. Raymond S. Moore, author of Better Late than Early (the book that launched the modern homeschooling movement in the United States), famously said:

 A homeschool co-op is a group of families who get together to provide their children with educational and social opportunities.
-Co-ops can offer classes, field trips, and other activities that might be difficult to arrange on your own.
-Sometimes, parents lead the classes, and at other times, they may share the costs of hiring teachers and activity leaders.
+Co-ops can offer classes, field trips, and other activities that might be difficult to arrange independently.
+Sometimes, parents lead the classes; at other times, they may share the costs of hiring teachers and activity leaders.

 Small homeschool cooperatives may have only a few families, while a larger one could have dozens.
-Some co-ops are very informal, meeting only once in a while for field trips or special events.
+Some co-ops are very informal, meeting only occasionally for field trips or special events.
 Others are more organized, meeting weekly or biweekly for classes and other activities.

 A co-op cohort may meet at someone’s home or open places like churches, parks, or libraries.
 Students and their parents decide on the syllabus together.
 Some may follow the standardized curriculum and the school and university model, while others may choose a more non-traditional or research-based approach.